kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

 1. User creates ServiceBinding using CLI, BTP, or Busola.
 2. BTP Operator watches ServiceBinding-CRs and creates corresponding Secret.
-3. User Creates LoggingConfigurationInstance-CR and references to the Secret created by the BTP Operator.
-Furthermore, the user must specify which LoggingConfigurationTemplate should be used.
+3. User Creates Pipeline-CR and references to the Secret created by the BTP Operator.
+Furthermore, the user must specify which Preset should be used.
-4. Telemetry Operator watches LoggingConfigurationInstance-CRs.
-If a new CR is created, it creates a new LoggingConfiguration-CR, using the LoggingConfigurationTemplate and the information given by the referenced Secret.
+4. Telemetry Operator watches Pipeline-CRs.
+If a new CR is created, it creates a new LoggingConfiguration-CR, using the Preset and the information given by the referenced Secret.
 5. Telemetry operator creates new FluentBitConfig based on LoggingConfiguration-CR.

 ![Workflow Architecture](images/workflow-overview.svg)

 ## Templating

 To map the key-value pairs given by the referenced Secret, we need a CRD that maps the keys of the Secret to the corresponding FluentBit Output keys.
-Thus, the `LoggingConfigurationTemplate`-CRD is needed.
+Thus, the `Preset`-CRD is needed.
 This CRD is defined by:
 - Name
 - Mapping from Secret keys to FluentBit keys
 - The filter and output plugins of FluentBit that are to be used
 - Configuration of these filters and outputs

-Kyma will then have predefined LoggingConfigurationTemplate-CRs, which the customer can use to create a FluentBit configuration based on the customer's created ServiceBinding.
+Kyma will then have predefined Preset-CRs, which the customer can use to create a FluentBit configuration based on the customer's created ServiceBinding.
 In this way, the users does not have to care about maintaining filters (i.e. `Lua` scripts), configuration of outputs (i.e. `http`-Plugin), etc.

 ## Secret Rotation